Key Takeaways

 Response: Exterior pest issues are landlord responsibility.
 Wasps present safety hazards.
 Remove promptly and treat to prevent recurrence.

-Green Guard offers building-wide service programs that coordinate treatment across all units.
-This is more effective and more cost-efficient than treating units individually.
-Call (208) 297-7947 for multi-unit pricing.
+Building-wide service programs that coordinate treatment across all units are more effective and more cost-efficient than treating units individually.

 - Shared walls and spaces - Pests travel between units through walls, plumbing chases, and electrical conduits.
 Treating one unit may push pests into adjacent units.